coviedo22-creator/coviedo22-creator/README.md

 <!-- About Me Content -->
 <div align="center">
 <ul>
-<li>➖ Currently diving deeper into a Master of Science, Data Analytics/Data Science Degree</li>
-<li>➖ Passionate about enhancing my coding skills and exploring innovative data solutions</li>
-<li>➖ Experienced in data visualization and turning complex data into compelling stories</li>
-<li>➖ Dedicated to leveraging data to improve educational outcomes and drive change</li>
+➖ Currently diving deeper into a Master of Science, Data Analytics/Data Science Degree ➖ Passionate about enhancing my coding skills and exploring innovative data solutions ➖ Experienced in data visualization and turning complex data into compelling stories ➖ Dedicated to leveraging data to improve educational outcomes and drive change
 </ul>
 </div>